kentcdodds/old-kentcdodds.com/content/blog/react-hooks-whats-going-to-happen-to-render-props/index.md

 ```

 Checkout that `rowRenderer` prop there.
 Do you know what that is?
 IT'S A RENDER
 PROP!
-What!? 🙀 That's inversion of control in all it's glory with render props
+What!? 🙀 That's inversion of control in all its glory with render props
 right there.
 That's a prop that `react-virtualized` uses to delegate control of
 rendering rows in a list to you the user of the component.
 If
 `react-virtualized` were to be rewritten to use hooks, _maybe_ it could accept